Blackjack Strategy: When to Split, Double or Stick

 This is because, at the end of the day, you both have low totals, so are basically in the same boat - it is much better for you to take advantage first and start building two more better hands - especially if you end up drawing an Ace card.

 The same could be said if you draw sixes and nines and the dealer’s face card totals up to either of the two values respectively.
 When you split either a six or a nine and the dealer has up to either of these cards, it puts you in a good position to set up for a strong stand, against the dealer who may just go bust or play cautiously.

 Double Down to Double Up

-With blackjack offering one of the lowest house edges in casino, if you use the double down strategy wisely, you can gain an even better advantage over the house.
+With blackjack offering one of the lowest house edges in a casino, if you use the double down strategy wisely, you can gain an even better advantage over the house.

-While at the beginning of a blackjack game, a principal wager is made, before players get their cards, in most instances, you won’t be able to place any further bets.
+While at the beginning of a blackjack game a principal wager is made before players get their cards in most instances, you won’t be able to place any further bets.

 Knowing when to double down though, is the key and bearing in mind that at the start of the game, the dealer has one card and you are dealt two; should the dealer’s be a low-value card of a five or six and you show a nine; this may be the ideal opportunity to make that extra bet.